Wednesday, June 10, 2026

 “Following these consultations, the two sides agreed that it would be advisable to convene the Fourth India–Africa Forum Summit at a later date,” the statement said.

-Fresh dates for the summit and related meetings will be finalised through mutual consultations and announced later.
+The Ministry of External Affairs said fresh dates for the summit and related meetings would be finalised through mutual consultations and announced in due course.